fluxnet-open-source/website/README.md

 ## Resource Guide

-The Resource Guide is a collection of software and general open-source code development topics that are relevant .
+The Resource Guide is a collection of software and general open-source code development topics that are relevant.
 It covers a wide range of tools and technologies, including using git, documenting your code, error handling, logging, CI/CD, and more.
 The guide is designed to be jumping off points for users to learn more about these topics and explore further, with links provided to additional resources.

 ## Tutorials